WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 #### Create ArcGIS Online/Portal Group
 Creates a ArcGIS Online or Portal for ArcGIS group.
 Sets up description, logo and members of the group.

+#### Add Users to ArcGIS Online/Portal Group (IN DEVELOPMENT)
+Adds a list of users to an ArcGIS Online or Portal for ArcGIS group.

+#### Add Users to Online/Portal Site (IN DEVELOPMENT)
+Adds a list of users to an ArcGIS Online or Portal for ArcGIS site with set permissions.

 ## Features